-Marriott offers 6X points for every $1 spent at over 7,000 participating Marriott Bonvoy hotels; 3X total points on up to $6,000 in combined purchases at gas stations, restaurants and grocery stores each year; and 2X points for every $1 spent on all other purchases.
+Marriott offers up to 17X points for every $1 spent at over 7,000 participating Marriott Bonvoy hotels; 3X total points on up to $6,000 in combined purchases at gas stations, restaurants and grocery stores each year; and 2X points for every $1 spent on all other purchases.
 Lastly, the cards carry the same annual fee.
 So, as you can see, it comes down to personal preference.
 Do you prefer the Hyatt or do you prefer Marriott?

 The CardName offers perks without being tied down to one brand.
 You’ll earn two miles per $1 spent on all purchases, no matter the category.